James Geiss

 With Naiying Yuan and Haitao Tang, he co-authored several textbooks on classical Chinese, notably The Grammar of Classical Chinese: A Basic Introduction, Classical Chinese: A Basic Reader (1994), Readings in Classical Chinese Poetry and Prose (1994), Selections from Classical Chinese Historical Texts (1993), and Selections from Classical Chinese Philosophical Texts (1993).
 After his death in 2004 the Princeton University Press published new versions of all volumes as Classical Chinese: A Basic Reader, revised and updated by Geiss's coauthors Yuan and Tang.

-The James P. Geiss Foundation, a not-for-profit organization dedicated to support research in Ming studies, was established in his honor in 2001.
+The James P. Geiss and Margaret Y. Hsu Foundation, a not-for-profit organization dedicated to support research in Ming studies, was established in his honor in 2001 by his wife, Margaret Y. Hsu.
+Following Hsu's death in 2017, the Board of Directors renamed the foundation in 2018 to honor both.